phoerious/InsertCoin-Docs/en-US/index.markdown

 And of course we would also like to mention all the contributors who have worked on this project.
 You'll find a list in the [credits](/master/en-US/credits.html).

+## About this documentation
+This is the documentation for the latest InsertCoin ROM branch.
+There are several variants for Sensation, Desire and EVO as well as older versions of these variants.
+Have alook at the branches list in the sidebar at the right.

 ## How can I contribute?
 The documentation is maintained in a Git repository, which is hosted on [GitHub](http://www.github.com/).
 To find out how to make your own changes to the docs read the tutorials in our little